 Pest animal management in the Byron Shire was guided through the existing Feral Animal (wild dog, fox and cat) Management Plan 2013-2015 (Byron Shire Council 2013).
-This current plan will replace and expand upon the existing management plan.
-This new Plan will also contribute to the aims of the Biodiversity Conservation Strategy (currently in preparation) to protect and restore Byron Shire's biodiversity.
+This Plan will replace and expand upon the existing management plan.
+This Plan will also contribute to Council's Biodiversity Conservation Strategy (currently in preparation) to protect and restore Byron Shire's biodiversity and the Integrated Pest Management Strategy (currently in preparation).